beNative/prompt-forge/FUNCTIONAL_MANUAL.md

 ## 5. Using Prompt Templates

 Templates are reusable blueprints for your prompts.
 They allow you to define a structure with variables, which you can then quickly fill in to generate new prompts.
+On first launch, the application comes pre-loaded with a set of useful example templates to help you get started.

 ### 5.1.
 Creating a New Template